Reuters photographer Danish Siddiqui captured the people behind the story

-NEW DELHI, July 16 (Reuters) - Danish Siddiqui, the Reuters journalist killed in crossfire on Friday covering the war in Afghanistan, was a largely self-taught photographer who scaled the heights of his profession while documenting wars, riots and human suffering.
+NEW DELHI (Reuters) - Danish Siddiqui, the Reuters journalist killed in crossfire on Friday covering the war in Afghanistan, was a largely self-taught photographer who scaled the heights of his profession while documenting wars, riots and human suffering.

 A native of New Delhi, Siddiqui, 38, is survived by his wife Rike and two young children.